bpineau2/bpineau2.github.io/README.md

 	<body>
 		<h1>Ben Pineau</h1>
 <br><br>
 I am currently a Simons Junior Fellow in <a href="https://www.simonsfoundation.org/simons-society-of-fellows/">the Simons Society of Fellows</a> and am hosted by the <a href="https://cims.nyu.edu/dynamic/">Courant Institute of Mathematical Sciences</a> in New York City.
 My mentor is Vlad Vicol.
-My main area of study is in nonlinear partial differential equations.
-Here is my <a href="CV.pdf">CV.</a>
+My email is <a href=brp305@nyu.edu></a>  Here is my <a href="CV.pdf">CV.</a>
 <br><br>
+		I study nonlinear PDE.
 My research interests are generally in physically motivated models, some of which include Schrödinger equations, free boundary Euler equations, water waves, and the equations of magnetohydrodynamics.
 I am also interested in stable phase retrieval.
 		<br><br>
 		I received my PhD in 2024 from the mathematics department at UC Berkeley.
 My advisor was <a href="https://math.berkeley.edu/~tataru/">Daniel Tataru</a>.
 My dissertation can be viewed <a href="Finalized.pdf">here.</a>
 		<h2>Publications and preprints</h2>